How To Do Weighted Bench Dip: Benefits and Alternates

 The Plate bench dip needs to be done perfectly to activate the necessary muscle groups.
 This exercise will get you the most out of it if you avoid the common mistakes.

-• If you do partial reps instead of a full rep, you will lose some of the benefits of the exercise.
+• If you do partial reps instead of full reps, you will lose some benefits of the exercise.
 Make sure you lower down until your upper arm is parallel to the ground and your elbow is 90 degrees.

 • Ensure that your elbows stay tucked into your body throughout the dip.
 When you let your elbows flare out, you move the tension from your triceps to your shoulders, which can cause injury.